 Our success depends, in part, on our ability to protect our proprietary rights to the technologies used in our products and our proprietary technology.
 We depend heavily upon confidentiality agreements with our officers, employees, consultants, and subcontractors to maintain the proprietary nature of our technology.
 These measures may not afford us complete or even sufficient protection and may not afford an adequate remedy in the event of an unauthorized disclosure of confidential information.
-If we fail to protect and/or maintain our intellectual property, third parties may be able to compete more effectively against us, we may lose our technological or competitive advantage, and/or we may incur substantial litigation costs in our attempts to recover or restrict use of our intellectual property.
+If we fail to protect and/or maintain our intellectual property, third parties may be able to compete more effectively against us, we may lose our technology is used in our attempts to recover or restrict use of our intellectual property.
 In addition, others may independently develop technology similar to ours, otherwise avoiding the confidentiality agreements, or produce patents that would materially and adversely affect our business.